 Do you want to know the secret to successfully withdrawing all the goodness from the bones?

-Just a ¼ cup of white vinegar added to the beginning of the slow cooking process will draw out the minerals and calcium from the bones boosting the nutritional benefits significantly compared to broth prepared without an acid.
+Just a ¼ cup of apple cider vinegar added to the beginning of the cooking process will draw out the minerals and calcium from the bones boosting the nutritional benefits significantly compared to broth prepared without an acid.

-Also, adding herbs such as oregano, thyme, sage, and garlic assist in creating an immune-boosting, nutrient-rich food.
+Adding herbs such as oregano, thyme, sage, bay leaves, sea salt, and garlic assists in creating an immune-boosting, nutrient-rich food.